 Regain Control Over Heavy Social Media Use

-Social media is not the enemy, but it can feel that way when you’ve recognize that it consumes far more of your waking hours than you’d like.
+Social media is not the enemy, but it can feel that way when you’ve recognized that it consumes far more of your waking hours than you’d like.

 - The Post Break-Up Guide to Dealing with Social Media and your Ex